Download Sources of funding for 2015/16.

 Hardship Grants (University)

 These grants are for students who experience financial hardship as a result of unforeseen circumstances.
-Download the University Hardship Fund Application and Guideline notes (from the Undergraduate Funding page).
+Download the University Hardship Fund Application and Guideline notes.

 Hardship Grants (College)

 These grants are for financial hardship as a result of unforeseen circumstances.
-Download a College Hardship Grant Form (from the Undergraduate Funding page) to be submitted to the Senior Dean at any time.
+Download a College Hardship Grant Form to be submitted to the Senior Dean at any time.
 Students who are concerned about financial hardship may wish to discuss their circumstances with the Senior Dean before submitting a form.

 Graduate students of the College are entitled to apply for help towards the purchase of approved books, materials, and other items of an academic nature.
 The grant may be used towards the purchase of portable or hand-held computing devices, monitors, desktop computers, computer software or memory/hard-disk up-grades, and peripherals.
 Other items will be considered on a case-by-case basis.
 The College will not reimburse the costs of phone or data services or maintenance contracts for items purchased.

 It would be prudent, wherever possible, to consult your Supervisor or College Advisor in advance to determine whether a projected purchase is needed for your academic work.
-Completed copies of the Academic Grant Info Form must be received in room 23 of the Bursary during 8th week of Hilary Term.
-Grants are credited on Trinity Term battels.
-In 2013/14, graduates may claim a maximum grant of £377.
+Completed copies of the Academic Grant Info Form must be received in room 23 of the Bursary during 8th week of term.
+Grants are credited on the subsequent term's battels.

 Blues Squad Grants

 The College pays grants of up to £250 per year to cover the costs incurred by students through membership of university representative team squads.
-Claims are made on a Blues Squad form which after completion should be accompanied by receipts, countersigned by an official of the relevant university sports club, and submitted to the Sports Officer, Professor Zoltán Molnár.
+Claims are made on a Blues Squad form which after completion should be accompanied by receipts, countersigned by an official of the relevant university sports club, and submitted to the Sports Officer.